Lotería: Alternative versions

 During the 1930s, the Roman Catholic church devised its own version of la lotería, most likely because of the connections between Don Clemente's popular images and Tarot cards; divination and fortune-telling are prohibited by Catholic doctrine.
 This alternative lotería deck consisted of Catholic images instead of the traditional images used in the original game, likely allowing devout Catholics a way to enjoy the game without those "sinful" connotations and giving the Church a way to teach its beliefs by way of the lotería.

 With the rise of online gaming and app-based gaming, electronic versions such as the Loteria online game allow computer users to play an online version of the Lotería Mexicana.

 Cards and associated verses

 The following is a list of the original 54 lotería cards, traditionally and broadly recognized in Mexico.
-Below each card name and number, are the verses (in Spanish) sometimes used to tell the players which card was drawn.
+Along with each card name and number are the verses sometimes used to tell the players which card was drawn.
 However, there are several less traditional sets of cards, depicting different objects or animals.

-1 ("the rooster")

-The one that sang for St. Peter will never sing for him again.

-2 ("the little Devil")

-Behave yourself buddy, or the little red one will take you away.